Alternative Career Options For Physiotherapists In India

 • And 2 bonus lessons about course creation and adapting to tech along with access to a private alumni group on Facebook!

-When you enroll using my link, you will get a 15% discount!
+When you enroll using my affiliate link, you will get a 15% discount!

 As physiotherapists, we are experts in posture assessment and ergonomics.
 We can use this same knowledge to assist professionals to be pain free at work.